+Paper 2

-2 hours
+Further Pure Mathematics 2 2 hours

+75 marks

-7 to 9 structured questions based on the Further Pure Mathematics 2 subject content
+7 to 9 structured questions based on the Further Pure Mathematics 2 subject con e tent

+Answer all questions

+Written examination

+Externally assessed

-30% of the A Level only
+30% of the A Level

 Compulsory for A Level

-Further Probability &

-1 hour 30 minutes
+Further Mechanics 1 hour 30 minutes

-Statistics
+50 marks

-5 to 7 structured questions based on the Further Probability & Statistics subject content
+5 to 7 structured questions b Further Mechanics subject co ased on the ontent

+Answer all questions

+Written examination

+Externally assessed

 40% of the AS Level

 20% of the A Level

+Offered as part of AS Level o r A Level

+Paper 4

+Further Probability & Statistics 1 hour 30 minutes

+50 marks

+5 to 7 structured questions ba Further Probability & Statistics ased on the subject content

+Answer all questions

+Written examination

+Externally assessed

+40% of the AS Level

+20% of the A Level

 Offered as part of AS Level or A Level

+Information on availability is in the Before you start section.

-Three routes for Cambridge International AS & A Level Further Mathematics
+There are three routes for Cambridge International AS & A Level Mathematics:

-Candidates may combine components as shown below.
+Candidates may combine components as shown below to suit their particular interests.

 Route 1 AS Level only (Candidates take the AS components in the same series) Paper 1 Further Pure Mathematics 1 Paper 2 Further Pure Mathematics 2 Paper 3 Further Mechanics Paper 4 Further Probability & Statistics

-Either ✓ Not available for ✓
+Either yes Not yes no

-Or ✓ AS Level ✓
+Or yes for AS Level no yes

 Route 2 A Level (staged over two years) Paper 1 Further Pure Mathematics 1 Paper 2 Further Pure Mathematics 2 Paper 3 Further Mechanics Paper 4 Further Probability & Statistics

-Either Year 1 AS Level ✓ ✓
+Either Year 1 AS Level yes no yes no

-Year 2 Complete the A Level ✓ ✓
+Year 2 Complete the A Level no yes no yes

-Or Year 1 AS Level √ ✓
+Or Year 1 AS Level yes no no yes

-Year 2 Complete the A Level ✓ ✓
+Year 2 Complete the A Level no yes yes no

+Route 3 Paper 1 Paper 2 Paper 3 Paper 4

-Route 3 A Level (Candidates take the A Level components in the same series) Paper 1 Further Pure Mathematics 1 Paper 2 Further Pure Mathematics 2 Paper 3 Further Mechanics Paper 4 Further Probability & Statistics Year 2 full A Level ✓ ✓ ✓ ✓
+A Level (Candidates take the A Level components in the same series) Further Pure Mathematics 1 Further Pure Mathematics 2 Further Mechanics Further Probability & Statistics

+Year 2 full A Level yes yes yes yes